-- 1.9.
-This Safety Guide is primarily intended for use for heterogeneous, thermal spectrum research reactors havingthat have a power rating of up to several tens of megawatts.
-For research reactors of higher power, specialized reactors (e.g. fast spectrum reactors) and reactors havingthat have specialized facilities (e.g. hot or cold neutron sources, high pressure and high temperature loops), additional guidance may be needed.
-For such research reactors, the recommendations provided in IAEA Safety Standards Series No. DS497ESSG-74, Maintenance, Testing, Surveillance and Inspection in Nuclear Power Plants [12], might be more suitable.
-Homogeneous reactors and accelerator driven systems are out ofoutside the scope of this publication. - 1.10.
-Some research reactors, critical assemblies and subcritical assemblies with a low hazard potential might need a_less comprehensive programmes for maintenance, periodic testing and inspection.
-While all recommendations in this Safety Guide are to be considered, some might not be applicable to such research reactors, critical assemblies and subcritical assemblies (see Requirement 12 and paras 2.15-2.17 and Requirement 12 of SSR-3 [1], and as well as IAEA Safety Standards Series No. SSG-227 (Rev. 1).
-Use of a Graded Approach in the Application of the Safety Requirements for Research Reactors [13]). - 1.11.
-In this Safety Guide, subcritical assemblies will be mentioned separately only if a specific recommendation is not relevant for, or is applicable only to, subcritical assemblies. - 1.12.
-The establishment of programmes for maintenance, periodic testing and inspection is normally a regulatory requirement for the authorization of a research reactor.
-However, the scope and format of programmes to meet this requirement will depend on the national practices of each State.
-The approach adopted in the preparation of this Safety Guide is to consider a broad range of international practices and to present a consensus.
-The Safety Guide considers the following:
+1.9.
+This Safety Guide is primarily intended for use for heterogeneous, thermal spectrum research reactors that have a power rating of up to several tens of megawatts.
+For research reactors of higher power, specialized reactors (e.g. fast spectrum reactors) and reactors that have specialized facilities (e.g. hot or cold neutron sources, high pressure and high temperature loops), additional guidance may be needed.
+For such research reactors, the recommendations provided in IAEA Safety Standards Series No. SSG-74, Maintenance, Testing, Surveillance and Inspection in Nuclear Power Plants [12], might be more suitable.
+Homogeneous reactors and accelerator driven systems are outside the scope of this publication.

+1.10.
+Some research reactors, critical assemblies and subcritical assemblies with a low hazard potential might need a less comprehensive programme for maintenance, periodic testing and inspection.
+While all recommendations in this Safety Guide are to be considered, some might not be applicable to such research reactors, critical assemblies and subcritical assemblies (see Requirement 12 and paras 2.15-2.17 of SSR-3 [1], as well as IAEA Safety Standards Series No. SSG-22 (Rev. 1), Use of a Graded Approach in the Application of the Safety Requirements for Research Reactors [13]).